Resources and FAQs

-The conduct record check process is explained on our Conduct Records website.
+The conduct record check process is explained on our Student Records page.
 You can access the Student Consent form for Release of Conduct Record(s) to Third Parties on this site as well.

-Please note that requests are processed as they are received and may take up to three business days to complete, provided all requirements have been satisfied.
-If, after reviewing this information, you have additional questions, please don't hesitate to email our inbox at firstname.lastname@example.org for assistance with the process.
+Please note that requests are processed as they are received and may take up to seven (7) business days to complete, provided all requirements have been satisfied, to include remission of the conduct record check fee, if applicable.
+If, after reviewing this information, you have additional questions, please don't hesitate to email our inbox at email@example.com for assistance with the process.

-- I need a government discipline check.
-What should I do?
+- I need a government discipline/conduct check.
+How do I request one?

 A conduct background check for a Government Agency, Police Agency, Firearm Office, or Company, can be requested by faxing a request to the Office of Student Accountability and Conflict Response at 814-863-2463.
-This request should be on your company letterhead (include your badge or certification number if you are a government agent).
+This request should be on your company or agency letterhead (please include your badge or certification number if you are a government agent).
 You will also need to send the student’s signed release of information.
-A Conduct Background check will typically take a week to be completed.
+A Conduct Background check will typically take a business week to be completed.
 If you have questions, or need additional information, you can call the office 814-863-0342 and leave a message.

 - What is the Student Code of Conduct, to whom does it apply and how can students be informed about the Code?

-The Code of Conduct is a set of expectations by which all Penn State students are required to abide.
-It applies to all students, including undergraduates, graduates, full-time, part-time, and World Campus students.
-Students are advised to acquaint themselves with the Code of Conduct and with the rules and regulations associated with University housing.
+The Student Code of Conduct (“Code”) sets forth the community standards and procedures that maintain and protect an environment that is conducive to learning and supports Penn State’s educational objectives.
+Students are advised to acquaint themselves with the Student Code of Conduct and with the rules and regulations associated with University housing.
 Additionally, faculty can invite Office of Student Accountability and Conflict Response staff into their classroom to deliver presentations about the Code, the conduct process or any special topics related to the Office’s services.
 Lastly, students will need to complete the Know the Code quiz at the start of their first semester.

 - I was involved in an incident of misconduct.
 What can I expect?

-- What are some of the sanctions commonly assigned for Code of Conduct violations and how are they decided upon?
+- What are some of the common outcomes for Student Code of Conduct violations and how are they decided upon?

-Sanctions are assigned based upon the nature of the misconduct, its impact on the community, individual student factors, and any prior discipline history.
-Administrative sanctions may include a formal warning, a period of probation, or some kind of separation from the University among other options.
-Additionally, an educational program or component will typically be included in order to further help the student learn and grow as they move forward from the incident.
-If, at the conclusion of the conduct conference, the respondent believes that one or more of the sanctions that were assigned are not justified by the nature of the violation or are not within the guidelines of the University for the charge, and the sanction is conduct probation with transcript notation or a form of separation, the respondent may contest the sanction and request a sanction review.
-See Contesting a Charge or Sanction.
+Outcomes are determined based upon the nature of the misconduct, its impact on the community, individual student or student organization factors, and any prior conduct history.
+Administrative outcomes may include a formal warning, a period of conduct probation, or some kind of separation from the University among other options.
+Additionally, an educational program or component will typically be included in the action plan in order to further help the student or student organization learn and grow as they move forward from the incident.

-- What happens if I don't cooperate with the conduct process?
+- What happens if I don't participate in the conduct process?

-- Why are students accountable to a Code of Conduct if they are legally an adult?
+- Why are students accountable to the Student Code of Conduct if they are legally an adult?

 The Code exists to maintain a civil and safe community in which all Penn Staters can live and learn.
 Most colleges and universities, including all of the Big 10 schools, have a conduct and/or honor code governing student behavior.
 The many privileges associated with being a Penn State student, and eventually an alumnus, mean that you have a corresponding responsibility to maintain the values and ethical standards of behavior befitting a proud member of this community.

-- Can I be held accountable to the Code of Conduct if I was not found guilty in court?
+- Can I be held accountable to the Student Code of Conduct if I was found not guilty or my case was dismissed in court?

-The student conduct process addresses your obligations to Penn State University and the Code of Conduct.
+The student conduct process addresses your obligations to Penn State University and the Student Code of Conduct.
 Any legal process in the courts or with a criminal case relates to your separate obligations to state and federal law.
-Therefore, whether or not you are found guilty in court has no impact on the Penn State conduct process.
+Therefore, whether or not you are found guilty or if your case was dismissed in court has no impact on the Penn State student conduct process.